COTTONWOOD – In Arizona, roughly 18 out of every 100 high school students move on to some sort of post-secondary education.

 - Yavapai College computer donations keep students, schools competitive

-- Verde Valley communities consider role of post-secondary education
+- Community leaders put focus on Verde Valley post-secondary education needs

 - Camp Verde, Sedona host Tuesday post-secondary education discussions